| | | |

 • Do not let it get too soft or it will not hold up as the shape desired.

-• Pack the dough firmly in the press cylinder.
+• Pack the dough firmly in the press cylinder a little dough at a time.

 • Hold the press upright & set it on the baking tray to make the cookies.